globosco/A-modified-SOSD-platform-for-benchmarking-Branchy-vs-Branch-free-search-algorithms/README.md

 ## Dependencies

 Dependencies are the same of the original software.
-We repeat the here for completness.
+We repeat them here for completness.

 On vanilla Ubuntu 20.04 LTS: